crystal-lang/crystal-book/syntax_and_semantics/visibility.md

 Namespace::Bar.new.bar
 ```

-A `protected` class method can be invoked from an instance method and the other way around:
+A `protected` class method can be invoked from an instance method (of the same class) and the other way around:

 ```crystal
 class Person